woocommerce/woocommerce-gateway-stripe/readme.txt

 * Fix - Handle a subscription renewal failed payment order correctly to prevent orders going into onhold status.
 * Fix - Auto accept terms for Payment Request API to prevent blocker for the checkout.
 * Fix - Add payment method via Stripe checkout button showed pricing.
+* Fix - When Stripe customer id is no longer linked to Stripe account, customer not found can happen.
 * Add - Action hook to manipulate process response from API "wc_gateway_stripe_process_response".
 * Add - Apple Pay compatibility with WooCommerce Sequential Numbers Pro.